A fight for musicians’ rights in the city

 While there is a hue and cry about the blanket ban on live music, the duo is quite optimistic about the music scene in Bengaluru.
 Rajagopal says, “We have been playing for around 25 years now and have seen all sorts of bans.
 When something like this comes up, we generally write our originals.
 So musicians should find different ways to evolve creatively.”

-Twenty-four-year-old Mani, who is also the lead guitarist and vocalist for the band, says, “There is a lot of scope for artistes from the independent music scene but you have to be ready to play for audience without food and beverage.
+Mani, who is also the lead guitarist and vocalist for the band, says, “There is a lot of scope for artistes from the independent music scene but you have to be ready to play for audience without food and beverage.
 We have performed in venues like Jagriti theatre, Rangoli Metro Art centre, etc, all of them without any of that involved.”